Fecal Microbiota Transplant (FMT)

 When you return home, you should consume only a liquid diet for 24 hrs.

 You may not drive, make important decisions or operate machinery the rest of the day.
-You must have someone at least 18 yrs old with you during the entire time including check-in, recovery, and to drive you home after the exam (a taxi or bus is not an option).
+You must have someone at least 18 yrs old with you during the entire time from check-in through recovery and to drive you home after the exam (a taxi or bus is not an option).